d8adrvn/smart_sprinkler/24_Zone_Controller/README_24_Zone_Irrigation_Controller.md

 1. Order the hardware
 2. Add SmartThings hub to your home network, download app to your iPhone
 3. Obtain a Maker/Developer account for SmartThings (graph.api.smartthings.com)
-4. Assemble the Arduino controller, ThingShield and 8 Channel Relay.
+4. Connect Pins/Wires Between the Arduino controller, ThingShield and Relay Boards.
 5. Download the Arduino developer environment and import the irrigation controller sketch as well as the required libraries for SmartThings and the Timer library.
 6. Add Arduino to your SmartThings hub using your iPhone app
 7. Go to graph.api.smartthings.com